cjbmartinez/vc-documentation/README.md

 ## Introduction
 Documentation to get you up to speed on the ins and outs of the Web Admin Application.

+Aside from this documentation, If you are a developer and a contributor of the codebase, You can run the application locally and access more on the code-level documentation and go to `localhost:3000/docs`.
+The docs are generated from YARD https://yardoc.org/

 ## Table of Contents

 - [Dependencies](#dependencies-and-libraries)